ts-31/hire-hub/docs/auth.md

 - Allowed **only if the company does NOT already exist** in DB.
 - Creates a new user with role = `HR`.
 - Sets Firebase custom claims: `{ role: "HR", company: company_name }`.
-- Response: `201 Created` with user details.
+- Response: `201 Created` with user details and session cookie.

 ### Recruiter Registration
 - Allowed **only if the company already exists** in DB (created by HR).
 - Creates a new user with role = `Recruiter` and assigns to that company.
 - Sets Firebase custom claims: `{ role: "Recruiter", company: company_name }`.
-- Response: `201 Created` with user details.
+- Response: `201 Created` with user details and session cookie.

 ### Invalid Role
 - If role is not `HR` or `Recruiter` → returns `400 Bad Request`.